Schwarz lemma from a K\"ahler manifold into a complex Finsler manifold: Abstract

 \section{Abstract}

 Suppose that $M$ is a K\"ahler manifold with a pole such that its holomorphic sectional curvature is bounded from below by a constant and its radial sectional curvature is also bounded from below.
 Suppose that $N$ is a strongly pseudoconvex complex Finsler manifold such that its holomorphic sectional curvature is bounded from above by a negative constant.
 In this paper, we establish a Schwarz lemma for holomorphic mappings $f$ form $M$ into $N$.
-As applications, we obtain a sufficient condition for holomorphic mappings $f$ from $M$ into $N$ to be constant, as well as a rigidity theorem for bimeromorphic mappings from a compact complex manifold into a compact complex Finsler manifold.
+As applications, we obtain a Liouville type rigidity result for holomorphic mappings $f$ from $M$ into $N$, as well as a rigidity theorem for bimeromorphic mappings from a compact complex manifold into a compact complex Finsler manifold.

 \textbf{Keywords:} Schwarz lemma; K\"ahler manifold; complex Finsler manifold; holomorphic sectional curvature.

 \textbf{MSC(2010):} 53C60, 53C56, 32H02.